-Therefore, we need effective and holistic ways (for example, periodic formative and summative student assessments, assignments, and projects) to help determine the degree and depth of learning taking place in students.
-We cannot assume that students have learned what they were expected to learn just because the content was taught or just because they were exposed to the content.
-Valid and reliable assessment methods help educators measure academic achievement which is one of the main aims of education.
+We need effective and holistic ways (for example, periodic formative and summative student assessments, assignments, and projects) to help determine the depth of learning taking place in students.
+It is risky to assume that students have learned what they were expected to learn just because the content was taught or just because they were exposed to the content in some way or just because they say they understand the content or just because they look busy or just because they look happy.
+Valid and reliable assessment methods help educators measure academic achievement empirically and objectively.

-Furthermore, exceptional learners such as students with learning difficulties require additional support to meet their particular learning needs which will include response to intervention strategies, differentiated teaching strategies, and individual educational plans.
-Depending on the type and severity of the learning difficulty, these students will require additional support from learning specialists using a mix of strategies tailored to each student’s unique needs.
-In short, students with special needs require unique instructional strategies, making a one-size-fits-all approach problematic.
+Furthermore, exceptional learners such as students with severe learning difficulties or learning disabilities require additional support to meet their particular learning needs which includes targeted response-to-intervention strategies, such as differentiated instructional strategies (tier two), or individualized educational plans (tier three).
+Depending on the type and severity of the learning difficulty or disability, these students may require additional support from learning specialists using a mix of strategies tailored to each student’s unique needs.
+In short, students with special education needs require high-leverage instructional strategies.

 The nature of teaching

 Diagnostic assessments at the beginning of the academic year provide insight into students’ knowledge levels and readiness for the course.
 Instruction should, therefore, take into account each student’s background knowledge and readiness.
 Once the teacher has a better understanding of each student’s cognitive readiness for the course and each student’s particular learning needs, then the teacher can adjust the course variables accordingly, including differentiated instruction, remediation, and reteaching.